raz0005/deep-learning-challenge/README.md

 ## Analysis Report

 ### Purpose of the Analysis
-The purpose of this analysis was to develop and optimize a neural network model to predict the success of charitable donations using data provided by 'Alphabet Soup.'
-The goal was to create a model that accurately classifies whether a charity application will be successful based on a variety of features.
+We developed and optimized a neural network model to predict the success of charitable donations using data in 'Alphabet Soup.'
+The objective was to create a model that accurately classifies whether a charity application will be successful based on a variety of features.
 This model was initially developed in the `Starter_Code.ipynb` file and later optimized in the `AlphabetSoupCharity_Optimization.ipynb` file.

 ## Data Preprocessing